Fer-Ramirez/fer-ramirez.github.io/index.md

 ---
 **Contact:** <a href="https://www.linkedin.com/in/TU_PERFIL">LinkedIn</a> | <a href="https://github.com/Fer-Ramirez">GitHub</a> | fer.ramirezm4@gmail.com

-Analytical leader with a PhD in Biomedical Sciences and experience as an Account Director in the Pharma sector.
-I specialize in transforming operational data into revenue-driving strategies.
+Analytical professional with a PhD in Biomedical Sciences and experience in pharma and client-facing roles.
+Focused on translating operational and customer data into revenue-driven decisions.

 ---